On the Trail of Lost Pennies: player-funded tug-of-war on the integers: The article's structure

 \section{The article's structure}

-There are five further chapters and an appendix.
+There are five further chapters and two appendices.
 Two basic aspects of later use are treated in Chapter~\ref{c.tools}: a role-reversal symmetry satisfied by the \abmnmacspace system; and the solution of the simplest of the finite trail games, with just one site in open play.
 The fundamental relationship Theorem~\ref{t.nashabmn} between Nash equilibria and the \abmnmacspace equations is proved in Chapter~\ref{c.nashabmn}.
 In Chapter~\ref{c.battlefield}, the explicit solution Theorem~\ref{t.defaultexplicit} and asymptotic decay estimates Theorem~\ref{t.ajbj} are derived, along with the eventual gameplay unanimity Theorem~\ref{t.unanimity}.
-The Mina margin map~$\minamm$ is addressed in Chapter~\ref{c.allminamm}: its approximation by finite-trail counterparts, Theorem~\ref{t.relativereward} and several consequences among our main results; the map's $\PsiMac$-transformed version, and Theorem~\ref{t.phithetainverse}; and an explicitly recorded computation that $\minamm$ evaluated at $0.58$ is bounded away from one above, and thus Theorem~\ref{t.minamarginvalues}(3).
+The Mina margin map~$\minamm$ is addressed in Chapter~\ref{c.allminamm}: its approximation by finite-trail counterparts, Theorem~\ref{t.relativereward} and several consequences among our main results; the map's $\PhiMac$-transformed version, and Theorem~\ref{t.phithetainverse}; and an explicitly recorded computation that $\minamm$ evaluated at $0.58$ is bounded away from one above, and thus Theorem~\ref{t.minamarginvalues}(3).
 In Chapter~\ref{c.prospects}, we discuss several aspects of our results and proofs and some prospects for further study.
-The appendix contains the proofs of the further formulas from Section~\ref{s.formulas}.
+Appendix~\ref{s.furtherformulas} contains the proofs of the further formulas from Section~\ref{s.formulas}, and Appendix~\ref{s.glossary} provides a glossary of commonly used notation.